thediyblogger/blog/content/blog/traffic-report-june-2019.md

 The Page Views (which is the only metric that really counts at the end of the day) continues to grow at a rate of 60% - 70% month over month.

 During June, I also took a step back from focusing on DrawBuildPlay to focus on sharing my techniques and strategies through The DIY Blogger.
 So I expect June to grow, but not at that same rate.
+I need to keep up with my pin strategies for DrawBuildPlay and regularly post my popular pins to Tailwind Tribes (at least 2 per day), and continue to reshare other content to grow my reach and following, which in turn will increase my Page Views.

-I am planning on also turning off Adsense because the frankly the $6/mo income is worthless and the ads take away from the user experience.
+I am planning on also turning off Adsense because the frankly the $6/mo income is worthless to me, and the ads take away from the user experience.

 ## The DIY Blogger